 - to respond to enquiries about the Services, to provide the Websites and Services, to provide advice and support.
 Lawful basis: Legitimate Interests or Contract.

 - to analyse and improve the Website, the Services, for example for technical or security purposes and to improve the customer experience.
 Lawful basis: Legitimate Interests, however where for example applicable law requires your consent to use certain cookies, we will ask for your Consent having provided you with relevant information.

 - to market our Services – if we do so, we will provide you with an easy and free way to opt-out of receiving such communications in the future.
 Lawful basis: Legitimate Interests (or Consent as above).

 - to investigate opportunities and make investments.
 Lawful basis.
 Legitimate Interests in certain circumstances, to share it with a limited number of third parties as described in this policy, for example for operational requirements and business continuity purposes.
 Lawful basis: most processing will be based on Legitimate Interests, some processing is based on Contract and, where necessary (as above) some processing may be based on your prior Consent.

 Sharing Data & International Transfers

-Anthemis may share your personal data with other members within the Anthemis group including Anthemis (UK) Limited, Anthemis (Americas) Corporation, Anthemis (Suisse) S.A., Anthemis Capital Managers Limited, Anthemis Capital Managers Americas LLC and Hacking Finance Limited.
+Anthemis may share your personal data with other members within the Anthemis group including, but not limited to, Anthemis (UK) Limited, Anthemis (Americas) Corporation, Anthemis (Suisse) S.A., Anthemis Capital Managers Limited, Anthemis Capital Managers Americas LLC and Hacking Finance Limited.

 We will not give, sell or rent your personal data to third parties so they can market their services to you.
 Nor do we accept advertising from third parties on the Website.
 We may share personal data in the following limited circumstances.